“Mudbound is the Oscar movie we need right now,” admonished The Washington Post.

 For me, Mudbound’s Netflix berth (there were no other takers following its Sundance premiere) meant I actually got to see it – while I can’t compare it to its competition, as Oscar movies tend to reach UK screens after awards season.

-The veterans form a bond that riles racist McAllan patriarch Pappy, while Laura becomes infatuated with her brother-in-law (although unlike the prickly character of Laura in the book, she doesn’t jealously check his shirts for lipstick, or take her frustrations out on Florence).
+The veterans form a bond that riles racist McAllan patriarch Pappy, while Laura becomes infatuated with her brother-in-law (although unlike the prickly character of Laura in the book, she doesn’t check his shirts for lipstick, or take her frustrations out on Florence).

-Some writers have described the movie as being focused on Florence and Laura as two Strong Women whose differing views of the world are shaped by race and class.
-According to Refinery39, “both women…feel the growing weight of a patriarchal society bearing down on their shoulders…”
+Some writers have described the movie as focused on Florence and Laura as two Strong Women whose differing views of the world are shaped by race and class.
+According to Refinery39, “both women…feel the growing weight of a patriarchal society bearing down on their shoulders...”

-This is an interesting projection, as writer-director Dee Rees focuses primarily on the friendship between two men, with Hedlund’s Jamie portrayed as more heroic and enlightened than his book counterpart.
+This is an interesting projection, as writer-director Dee Rees concentrates on the friendship between two men.
+6’2 leading man Hedlund’s Jamie is portrayed as more heroic and enlightened, while Ronsel (as played by quirky little character actor Mitchell) is far less remarkable than his book counterpart.

 With a small budget and short shoot, it has a sparse yet epic feel, especially in the flashback scenes, and we get lots of stunning farmland vistas courtesy of Rachel Morrison’s cinematography (the first woman to be Oscar nominated in the category).

 Blige got a best supporting actress nod for doing little more than look dignified with her arms crossed, while Dee Rees earned an adapted screenplay nomination for turning a compulsively readable historical suspense into solemn prestige.